-A text message and email will be comprised of pre-scripted messages, initiating a lockdown process.
-Update text message(s) and email(s) will be disseminated whenever possible with more information.
+The AlertUS notification will be comprised of pre-scripted messages, initiating a lockdown process.
+Update AlertUS messages will be disseminated whenever possible, with new information.

-A lockdown may be initiated at the local level, prior to notification via AlertUS.
+A lockdown may be initiated at the local level, prior to AlertUS notification if an imminent threat is recognized, and calls are made to 911 as soon as shelter is sought.